-Most of us are aware of the growing problem of the resistance of various forms of bacteria to certain antibiotics with doctors now administering counteractive medications when the situation deems it necessary.
-You shouldn’t be surprised when these medications are targeted against parasites – they, too, have adapted well to the medication-drenched environment that surviving is not a problem for them.
+Most of us are aware of the growing problem of the resistance of various forms of bacteria to certain antibiotics.
+Doctors now are administering counteractive medications when the situation deems it necessary.
+You should not be surprised when these medications are targeted against parasites.
+As they, too, have adapted well to the medication-drenched environment that surviving is not a problem for them.
 And for horse owners, this could be a major problem.

 What Happens in Drug Resistance

 In the different equine parasite species, there will be one that develops genes that makes them invulnerable to certain deworming agents more than other kinds.
-Once they survive a deworming routine, they will move on to the next phase – breeding – and they will be lucky enough to pass down their “advantageous” gene.
+Once they survive a deworming routine, they will move on to the next phase – breeding.
+They will be lucky enough to pass down their “advantageous” gene.
 The sad fact is that the parasites with the gene advantage tend to increase while those that do not develop resistance tend to diminish in numbers.

-The results then become obvious – the so-called equine dewormers that we use become less and less effective due to the increased survival rate of the worms from resistance.
-It is always advised that using a different class of deworming agent helps to increase success rate of killing the parasites .
+The results then become obvious – the so-called equine dewormers that we use become less and less effective.
+This is due to the increased survival rate of the worms from resistance.
+It is always advised that using a different class of deworming agent helps to increase success rate of killing the parasites.

 Be Careful with Your Favorite Deworming Agent

 Because you have discovered that a compound like Ivermectin has been so effective in eliminating unwanted worms, you may decide to stick to it.
 While it may be tempting to do so – don’t.
 This can develop into a problem of parasite resistance.
-These resistance problems are not innate – they develop which means that these parasites mutate over time in a specific population.
-While these mutations can be beneficial to the organism (because it allows them to become resistant to medications) it can be a serious health threat for the host.
+These resistance problems are not innate – they develop.
+Which means that these parasites mutate over time in a specific population.
+These mutations can be beneficial to the organism (because it allows them to become resistant to medications).
+However it can be a serious health threat for the host.

-Dewormer resistance is now a global problem and the patterns could differ from one country, region, or farm to another.
+Dewormer resistance is now a global problem.
+The patterns could differ from one country, region, or farm to another.

 The Value of Fecal Egg Count Test

-Parasite resistance is a serious problem for many horse owners but fortunately, fecal egg count tests can be performed to identify if your farm has been affected by the problem.
+Parasite resistance is a serious problem for many horse owners.
+Fortunately, fecal egg count tests can be performed to identify if your farm has been affected by the problem.
 This test measures the parasite egg count in your horse before and after administering the deworming agent to see if the particular agent is effective in treating parasite infestation.